Hunt3r0x/WebMonner/README.md

   --urls <file>                File containing URLs (one per line)

 Filtering:
-  --include-domain <pattern>   Include domains matching pattern --exclude-domain <pattern>   Exclude domains matching pattern --include-url <pattern>      Include URLs matching pattern --exclude-url <pattern>      Exclude URLs matching pattern
+  --include-domain <pattern>   Include domains matching pattern (can be used multiple times) --exclude-domain <pattern>   Exclude domains matching pattern (can be used multiple times) --include-url <pattern>      Include URLs matching pattern (can be used multiple times) --exclude-url <pattern>      Exclude URLs matching pattern (can be used multiple times)

 Monitoring:
   --live                       Enable continuous monitoring